perforce/p4prometheus/README.md

 You need to install Prometheus and Grafana using standard methods.
 This is typically done on a seperate VM/machine to the Perforce server itself (for security and HA reasons).

-Note that all the components do run on Windows but you will need an appropriate Service wrapper.
+Note that all the components do run on Windows but you may need an appropriate Service wrapper.

 See [Detailed Installation Instructions (INSTALL.md)](INSTALL.md) in this project.